thephez/dpp-spec/docs/data-contract.md

 #### Index Constraints

-**Note:** For performance and security reasons, Evonet places the following constraints on indices.
+**Note:** For performance and security reasons, indices have the following constraints.
 These constraints are subject to change over time.

 | Description | Value |
 | - | - |